 Right click on the Wireless network icon and select Connect / Disconnect.
 A list should pop up with all available wireless networks.
 Select "Teltonika" and click connect.

-Launch your favorite browser and enter the routers IP into the address field:
+Then we launch our favourite browser and enter the routers IP into the address field:

 Press enter.
 If there are no problems you should be greeted with a login screen such as this: